Lehigh Valley company developing cheek swab COVID-19 test

 "Employers would probably be very interested to know and be assured that their employees aren't infecting each other," he adds

-The COVID C-E-O Steve Tang says his team is working toward having the new test ready and getting FDA clearance by September.
+Tang said his team is working toward having the new test ready and getting FDA clearance by September.

 Orasure plans to have several million available at that time, then tens of millions in the months after that.